1jour1vin

 Palate

-A very aromatic opening, with notes of red berries (cherry, raspberry); a full-bodied wine with smooth tannins...
+A very aromatic opening, with notes of red fruits (cherry, raspberry); a round wine with smooth tannins...

 Serve